sourcegraph/about/handbook/engineering/core-services/index.md

 This process helps each teammate reflect and plan each week proactively and enables other parts of the organization to have visibility into on-going progress.

-Both Friday end of day and Monday beginning of the day are appropriate times to write this check-in.
+Appropriate times to write this check-in are end of day on Friday or beginning of day on Monday.

 Here's an example of a [good weekly check-in](https://github.com/sourcegraph/sourcegraph/issues/7190#issuecomment-573564817).